pixelomer/Celeste-ARM64/README.md

 ## fmod/

 Contains instructions on how to get the FMOD library working.
 The FMOD library is used in Celeste for playing audio.

+## otherlibs/

+Contains a Makefile for building FNA3D, SDL and fmod_SDL.